Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 Github allows you to easily associate your repository with a license on creation.
 License states the intellectual property and provides a clear undestanding of how the user can arrange your work.

+### Staging large files

+Avoid staging large files since GitHub repositories have a 100 MB limit.
+Vivado/vitis projects have to be local but they can be exported as tcl scripts (prodecure detailed [here](#tcl-scripts-for_vivado_projects)).
+If staging large files is really required you should consider using **git lfs**.

 ### Few more rules

-* /!\ : Don't stage large files, GitHub repositories have a 100 Mo limit (unless you use git lfs)
+* /!\ : Don't stage large files, GitHub repositories have a 100 MB limit (unless you use git lfs)
 * /!\ : Always pull before pushing anything
 * /!\ : Use only relative path or environment variables
 * /!\ : Commit messages in present (fix this, add that, ...)